luisahq/luisahq.github.io/quiz_demo.md

 topic = "Syntax"

 [[questions]]
-type = "short answer"
+type = "short answer" # or "sa"
+# Parsed as block.
 question = "What keyword is used to define a function in Python?" answer = "def"

 [[questions]]
-type = "multiple choice"
-question = "Which of the following is a valid variable name in Python?" choices = [
+type = "multiple choice" # or "mc" question = "Which of the following is a valid variable name in Python?"
+# Each choice is parsed as inline.
+choices = [
   "`1_variable`",
   "`variable-name`",